JoseRoca/WinFBX/docs/File Management/CFileStream Class.md

 # <a name="GetErrorInfo"></a>GetErrorInfo

-Returns a description the last result code.
+Returns a description of the last result code.

 ```
 FUNCTION GetErrorInfo () AS CWSTR